Lucas-marques-web/Startup-Neo/README.md

 1 About Us
 2 Our Mission
 3 Our Products and Services
-4 How to Get Involved
+4 Technologies
-5 Contact Information
+5 Live Server

 ## 1. About Us
 At our Clean Energy Startup, we believe that the transition to clean energy is essential for a sustainable future.
 We are a team of passionate professionals who are committed to developing and implementing cutting-edge solutions that address the challenges posed by traditional energy sources.